 Just like the rest of us, she gets off-track with a detailed meal plan – what if a particular ingredient isn’t available, or you need to use up a leftover vegetable?

-In my Thirty Days to Conquering Gestational Diabetes e-book (which will be coming out soon – so stay tuned), I recommend planning meals and shopping for groceries a week at a time.
+In my Conquering Diabetes in Pregnancy course (which will be coming out soon – so stay tuned), I recommend planning meals and shopping for groceries a week at a time.
 This makes sense in that it cuts down on shopping.
 But you don’t have to have elaborate recipes for each night of the week.
 Lily follows a loose meal “template,” with a protein/fat, vegetable, and starch for each meal.

 Choose your protein

 For each meal, you need to first decide on your protein/fat.